ozgurcebi/Azure-Powershell-Samples/README.md

 Azure PowerShell: How to install and configure Azure PowerShell  https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/

 # Synopsis of Sample Scripts
-* Create Simulated Azure and On-Premises Hybrid Cloud Lab.ps1 (TR)
+* Create Simulated Azure and On-Premises Hybrid Cloud Lab.ps1 (TR) This script will create 2 different RG in Azure West Europe region.
+In each RG's will create isolated Address Space and Subnet.